 The Novotel Surfers Paradise

-We recently spent the weekend down at the Novotel Surfers Paradise and highly recommend it as the best place to stay in Surfers Paradise for families.
+We recently spent the weekend down at the Novotel Surfers Paradise (click here for the full review) and highly recommend it as the best place to stay in Surfers Paradise for families.
 It is perfect for families who visit Surfers Paradise, particularly if you want to be within walking distance to all the things to see in Surfers Paradise.

 Family Friendly Surfers Paradise Restaurants

-Of course, the Gold Coast is absolutely teeming with fantastic family friendly restaurants and cafes, however here a few that we have personally been to and recommend.
+Surfers Paradise is absolutely teeming with fantastic family friendly restaurants and cafes, however here a few that we have personally been to and recommend – click here for our full guide on family friendly Surfers Paradise restaurants.

 1. Hurricane’s Grill & Bar